syncfusion-content/windowsforms-docs/WindowsForms/Office2007Form/Customization.md

 ## Caption Alignment

-The Office2010Form's caption can be aligned to the left, right, or center by using the `CaptionAlign` property.
+The Form caption can be aligned to the left, right, or center by using the `CaptionAlign` property.

 {% tabs %}